-We also support the progression of the Ely Area Capacity Enhancement project which will help unlock the capacity necessary to deliver proposed improvements to rail services from the north.
-We shall continue to work with partners in the rail sector to explore options for upgrading the railway between Cambridge and Newmarket to enable greater frequencies on this route and to identify any potential for additional access to the railway network to the east of the city should East West Rail extend east of Cambridge.
-We support electrification of this key route in the longer-term, to reduce journey times for passengers and provide a key component of the electrification of the rail freight route from Felixstowe to the Midlands.
-We also support the progression of the Ely Area Capacity Enhancement project which will help unlock the capacity necessary to deliver proposed improvements to rail services from the north.
+We shall continue to work with partners to explore options for upgrading the railway between Cambridge and Newmarket to enable greater frequencies on this route and to identify the potential for additional access to the railway network to the east of the city should East West Rail extend to the east of Cambridge.
+We support electrification of this key route from Day One of operation, to reduce journey times and limit carbon impacts.